 Savor the little things can also be thought of as the power of being present.
 Learn to appreciate and enjoy the everyday moments that make up the fabric of our lives.
 Significant events happen occasionally but the small ones happen from moment to moment.
 When you neglect the little things, you miss out on enjoying a large part of life.

-These past weeks have been particularly disturbing and stressful so now is a good time to share some of the wonderful nominations we receive at MKRO.
+I’m sharing a few of the wonderful nominations we receive at MKRO.
 I get to read about inspirational people of all ages doing acts of kindness, large and small every day.
 It’s heartwarming and reminds me that most people in our world are really good people.
-We hear too much from the extreme voices in the news and social media, but they don’t represent us.
 Today I’m sharing with you a few nominations we’ve gotten of people who inspire us with their kind hearts.
 I wish we could give all of them Matt’s Kindness Awards, they so deserve it.

 May their kindness ripple forward and inspire all of you.

 “Your diet is not only what you eat.
 It’s what you watch, what you listen to, what you read, and the people you hang around.
 Pay attention to what you feed your soul, not just your stomach.” – Miguel Ruiz Jr.

 Sending a huge, heartfelt, THANK YOU, to every one of you for all your support for Matt’s Kindness Ripples On.
 This is our three-year anniversary of MKRO and we’re proud to say we have given out 21 Kindness Awards and Grants, and over $5,000 in Award and Grant money.